7th Space Warning Squadron: Equipment

 The PAVE PAWS radar uses nearly 3,600 small active antenna elements coordinated by two computers.
 One computer is on-line at all times, while the second automatically takes control if the first fails.
 The computers control the distribution of energy to the antennas to form precise patterns, allowing the radar to detect objects moving at a very high speed since no mechanical parts limit the radar sweep.
 The radar can change its point of focus in milliseconds, while conventional radars may take up to a minute to mechanically swing from one area to another.
 The main building is shaped like a pyramid with a triangular base 105 feet on each side.
 The two radiating faces are tilted back 20 degrees.
 Pave PAWS radar beams reach outward for nearly 3,000 nautical miles in a 240-degree sweep.
 At its extreme range, it can detect an object the size of a small car.
 Smaller objects can be detected at closer range.

 History

 The Air Force finished construction of the PAVE PAWS site at Beale in October 1979.
 The unit was originally part of Aerospace Defense Command 26th Aerospace Division.

 In December 1979, it became part of Strategic Air Command.
 It attained initial operational capability in August 1980.

-The unit transferred to Air Force Space Command in May 1983, eventually becoming the 7th Missile Warning Squadron.
+The unit transferred to Air Force Space Command in May 1983, eventually becoming the 7th Missile Warning Squadron (7 MWS).
 When the Air Force reorganized in 1992, the 21st Space Wing activated at Peterson AFB.
-The 7th MWS moved to the 21st SW and was renamed the 7th SWS.
-In 2007, 7th SWS completed the upgrade to Upgraded Early Warning Radar.
+7 MWS moved to the 21st SW and was renamed "7 SWS".
+In 2007, 7 SWS completed the upgrade to Upgraded Early Warning Radar.